DNishanth/MultiLine-Text-Selection/README.md

 ### Usage
 Make each selection while holding down ctrl.
 Clear all selections by clicking without holding ctrl.
 Undo with ctrl-z.

-Right click the final selection (dark blue) for search options.
+Right click any selection for search options.
 Select MultiSearch to open a search tab for each selection.
 Select CombinedSearch to open a single search tab for each selection separated by a space.